TrellixVulnTeam/swahilipython_SCMU/Doc/library/codecs.rst

 names (:mod:`http.client` then also transparently sends an IDNA hostname in the :mailheader:`Host` field if it sends that field at all).

-When receiving host names from the wire (such as in reverse name lookup), no automatic conversion to Unicode is performed: applications wishing to present such host names to the user should decode them to Unicode.
+When receiving host names kutoka the wire (such as in reverse name lookup), no automatic conversion to Unicode is performed: applications wishing to present such host names to the user should decode them to Unicode.